leynos/crate-tools/docs/lading-design.md

   `tomlkit`, updating `[package]`, `[workspace.package]`, and dependency entries that reference workspace crates.
 Existing requirement operators and inline trivia remain intact.
+- The publish workflow stages a clean workspace copy in a temporary directory before packaging.
+The staging directory must live outside the source tree to avoid recursive copies.
+Crates that opt into `readme.workspace = true` receive the root README within the staged workspace, and the CLI reports each copied path so operators can confirm the assets that will be packaged.
+  Symbolic links remain links by default to avoid cloning large external trees;
+  callers can opt into dereferencing by disabling `preserve_symlinks` via `PublishOptions`.
+Likewise, `PublishOptions(cleanup=True)` registers an `atexit` hook that removes the temporary build directory after the process exits.
 - Documentation rewrites honour `--dry-run`; the command reports the files but skips writing to disk.
 The CLI summary now reports both manifest and documentation counts, and documentation entries are suffixed with